CERC-Genomic-Medicine/Regenie_nextflow/README.md

 ```

 ```
-@@ Important : the pipeline is paralized per phenotype group (see PheStep) throughout, therefore the total number of job for regenie's step 1 and 2 are multiplied.
+@@ Important : the pipeline is parallelized per phenotype group (see PheStep) throughout, therefore the total number of job for regenie's step 1 and 2 are multiplied.
 @@ Important : Other variables are present but have a default value
 ```

-* `Threads_S_10` -- number of threads to be declared to regenie for the creation files necessary for of the parallelisation of the first step
+* `Threads_S_10` -- number of threads to be declared to regenie for the creation files necessary for of the parallelization of the first step
 * `Threads_S_11` -- number of threads to be declared to regenie in the Ridge regression part of the first step
 * `Threads_S_12` -- number of threads to be declared to regenie in the Cross-validation part of the first step
 * `Threads_S_2` -- number of threads to be declared to regenie in the second step
-* `Bsize` -- Numnber of variants to be kept in memoy (i.e. block)
+* `Bsize` -- Number of variants to be kept in memory (i.e. block)
-* `Binairy` -- If using binairy phenotype additional modidfication of default argument (maxstep-null and/or maxiter-null) may be requiered to achieve convergence
+* `Binairy` -- If using binary phenotype additional modification of default argument (maxstep-null and/or maxiter-null) may be required to achieve convergence

 ## Additional Scripts
-- util/Scripts/random_gen.py (Generate random covariate or phenotype)
+- util/Scripts/random_gen.py (generate random covariate or phenotype)
-- Manhattan_Miami.py (provide manhattan and/or Miami plot)
+- Manhattan_Miami.py (provide Manhattan and/or Miami plot)
-* needs python packages: pandas, bioinfokit, matplotlib, argparse and random
+* needs python packages: pandas, matplotlib, argparse and random